imgix/ember-cli-imgix/README.md

 The largest change in this major version bump is the move to width-based `srcSet` and `sizes` for responsiveness.
 This has a host of benefits, including better server rendering, better responsiveness, less potential for bugs, and perfomance improvements.

-- A `sizes` prop should be added to all usages of ember-cli-imgix.
+- A `sizes` prop should be added to all usages of ember-cli-imgix, unless the width or height of the image are known beforehand (see above).
 If `sizes` is new to you (or even if it's not), Eric's [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/) is highly recommended.

 ## Browser Support